Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 {{conducting}} covers conducting QUIC Throughput testing.
 In particular, the section presents QUIC streams usage in the context of QUIC Throughput testing and discusses possible results interpretation.
 Finally, {{security}} presents additional security considerations.
-In this document, the achievable QUIC Throughput is that amount of data per unit of time that QUIC transports when in the QUIC Equilibrium state.
-(See {{changes}} for the QUIC Equilibrium definition).
-Throughout this document, "maximum achievable throughput" refers to the theoretical achievable throughput when QUIC is in the Equilibrium state.

 ## Impacting changes between TCP and QUIC {#changes}